-Eun nodded at Dissona, still swatting ANOS’s aircraft out of the sky.
+Eun nodded at Dissona, who was swatting a saucer out of the sky.
 “You let Dee go, and everything we’ve done will be for nothing.”

-Before he could respond, Kora’s voice thundered through their minds.
-She wasn’t addressing Peter or Eun, she was talking to someone else.
+Before he could reply, Kora’s voice thundered through their minds.
+Curiously enough, she wasn’t addressing Peter or Eun.
 [Ho, Krul’Dar!
 Ho, Wodec!
 Orgoth’s balls, you’ve brought Indashi with you!]
-Her last exclamation was filled with joy and astonishment.
+Her last exclamation was filled with joy.

 Peter reached out.
 [Kora, are you—]

 [Worry not, for I am in worthy company.]

 [Aye, she is.]
 This from a wise, older man.
 [I also possess magic fungus.
 We can restore these hell-fiends to their proper forms.]

 “See?”
 Eun prodded, “they’ve got it handled, Peter.
 Focus on Dissona.”

-A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a velociraptor, sword cocked out to one side.
-Barbarian riders ripping through bug-creatures, throwing crumpled mushrooms at their insectile corpse.
+A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a velociraptor, sword cocked out to the side.
+Barbarian riders ripping through bug-creatures, throwing crumpled mushrooms at their insectile corpses.

 “Okay,” Peter muttered.
 His blaze-filled eyes settled back on Dissona.

 Eun blew a frustrated sigh.
-“Is there anything I can do?
+“Anything I can do?
 I feel like a third wheel here.”

-At that moment, Bitefighter’s hologram (he’d been sitting lotus-style on the dashboard’s luminescent display grid, upturned hands positioned on his knees) leapt to its feet and waved frantically with both arms.
+At that moment, Bitefighter’s hologram (he’d been sitting lotus-style on the dashboard’s display grid, upturned hands positioned on his knees) leapt to his feet and waved frantically.
 Peter lasered in on his little buddy.

 “What is it, Bitey?”

-Bitefighter held his bent-armed fists by his sides, approximating the grips of a two-handed machine gun.
-He turned in place, his mouth forming into a charming little ‘O,’ his hands pumping as he mimed gunfire.
+Bitefighter held his bent-armed fists close by his sides, approximating the grips of a two-handed machine gun.
+He turned slowly in place, hands jiggling as he mimed gunfire.